zacanger/dotfiles/README.md

     * generated with `pip list`
 * I have two directories hidden from git (`~/x/` and `~/bin/x/`);
-  they're referenced in some other files, and hold executables that are either totally non-free, totally non-original, totally full of extra stuff i don't want in my path (because my path is defined in a very not-safe way…), or just totally too large to want to put under version control.
+  they're referenced in some other files, and hold executables that are either totally non-free, totally non-original, totally full of extra stuff i don't want in my path, or just totally too large to want to put under version control.

 ## MISC THINGS